Causes of Truck Accidents

 Unsafe Driving Behavior of Passenger Vehicle Drivers

 Drivers of passenger cars do not always consider or think about how a big rig truck performs on the roadway.
-They often treat tractor-trailers and semi-trucks the same way as another passenger vehicle, which can be dangerous to their smaller vehicles.
+They often treat tractor-trailers and semi-trucks the same way as another passenger vehicle, which can be dangerous to these smaller vehicles.

 Common unsafe driving behavior that often results in truck accidents includes: